SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Commander2/Commander.md

 ### Managing icons and shortcuts

-By default a command does not know about Spec-specific behavior, this is because a command does not have to be linked to UI.
-Now obviously you want to have icons and shortcut bindings when you are designing an interactive application.
+By default a command does not know about Spec-specific behavior, because a command does not have to be linked to UI.
+Obviously you want to have icons and shortcut bindings when you are designing an interactive application.

-Commander supports the addition of icons and shortcut keys to commands.
-Let us see how it works from a user perspective.
-The framework offers two methods to set icon and shortcut key: `iconName:` and `shortcutKey:`.
+Commander supports the addition of icons and shortcut keys to commands.Let us see how it works from a user perspective.
+The framework offers two methods to set an icon and a shortcut key: `iconName:` and `shortcutKey:`.
-We should specialize the method `aSpecCommand` as follows:
+We should specialize the method `asSpecCommand` as follows:

 ```
-EgRemoveContactCommand >> asSpecCommand
+RemoveContactCommand >> asSpecCommand

     ^ super asSpecCommand
         iconName: #removeIcon;
         shortcutKey: $x meta;